 Vaccinating people with disabilities can present several challenges, but these can generally be addressed with careful planning and tailored approaches.
 The following resources are available to support immunisation providers:

-RCFs can order their own vaccines if they have an online vaccine ordering account with NSW Vaccine Centre and a purpose-built vaccine fridge with continuous temperature monitoring.
+RCFs can order their own vaccines if they have an active online ordering account with the NSW Vaccine Centre and a purpose-built vaccine fridge with continuous temperature monitoring.

 Refer to Supply and ordering for more information.